 Provides an objective assessment of skills and certification of students' networking accomplishments.
-The course introduces underlying concepts of data networking, such as the Open Systems Interconnection (OSI) reference model and protocols that operate at various model layers.
-Didactic portions of this course may be available via distance education delivery methods.
-Outside work required.
+The course introduces underlying concepts of data networking, such as the Open Systems Interconnection (OSI) reference model

 CTS 1205C Linux: 3.0 credit hours

 This course provides students with a comprehensive overview of the Linux operating system.
 Students will be familiar with the Linux command-line environment, utilities, and applications, as well as the graphical user interface environment.
 Didactic portions of this course may be available via distance education delivery methods.
 Outside work required.